Cervical ruptured disc

 - Massage therapy

-On occasion, some patients require surgery to treat severe ruptured disc symptoms that do not respond to conservative treatments.
-Fortunately, there are gentle surgical options available for pain relief, including the state-of-the-art, minimally invasive procedures performed at Laser Spine Institute.
-With a much faster recuperation period than other treatments like open-back surgery, LSI’s pioneering procedures can help you regain your quality of life in as little as one week.
-Contact us today for a free MRI or CT scan review, and to receive more information about our institute.
+On occasion, some patients require surgery to treat the symptoms of a severely ruptured disc that have not responded to conservative treatments.
+There are alternative surgical options available for pain relief, including the state-of-the-art, minimally invasive procedures performed at Laser Spine Institute.
+With a much faster recuperation period^ than other treatments, like traditional open back surgery, our procedures may be able to help you regain your quality of life.